Ann de Wees Allen

 The

-Magna Carta was signed in June 1215 between the barons
+Magna Carta was signed in June 1215 between

-is Latin and means "Great Charter".
+"Magna Carta" is Latin and means "Great

-The Magna Carta was one of the most important documents
+one of the most important documents of Medieval

-of Medieval England |
+England |

 |